Jiron/dashboard/README.md

 # SixCord Bot

+SixCord is a open source Discord bot and dashboard coded in JavaScript.
+Feel free to star ⭐ our repostory to help us grow!

 ## Features
  SixCord offers this features to our users:

 · ⚙️ Dashboard website.

 · 🗳️ +65 commands.